zerotohero-dev/zerotohero-web/content/content-creation/new-stream-setup-with-babyface-pro-fs.md

 those real-world challenges.

-I typically do two types of live streams: either just myself, with some light background music from Spotify or co-streaming with multiple guests accepting their audio input from a shared Zoom session.
+I typically do two types of live streams: either just myself, with some light background music from Spotify or co-streaming with multiple guests, accepting their audio input from a shared Zoom session.

 When I stream, I may stream to multiple places in parallel using